mitre-atlas/atlas-data/tools/README.md

 # Tools

-The ATLAS data is stored in YAML files designed to be easy to read and edit, as well as to load, parse, and validate.
+Scripts to generate the distributed files and import data files.

 - `create_matrix.py` compiles the threat matrix data sources into a single standard YAML file, `ATLAS.yaml`.
+See more about [generating outputs from data](../data/README.md#output-generation)

 - `generate_schema.py` outputs JSON Schema files for external validation of `ATLAS.yaml` and case study files.
+See more on [schema files](../schemas/README.md).

-- `import_case_study_file.py` imports case study files from the ATLAS website into ATLAS data as newly-IDed, [templated files](../data/README.md#anchors-and-templates).
+- `import_case_study_file.py` imports case study files from the ATLAS website into ATLAS data as newly-IDed, templated files.
+See more about [updating case studies](../data/README.md#case-studies).

 Run each script with `-h` to see full options.